alexcrea/CustomAnvil/README.md

 # -----------------------------------------------------------------------------
 # Permissions related to use of color and minimessage
-ca.color.code: Allow player to use color code on rename if enabled (toggleable) ca.color.hex: Allow player to use hexadecimal color on rename if enabled (toggleable) ca.rename.minimessage: Allow player to use minimessage formating on rename if enabled (toggleable) (only legacy compatible at the time)
+ca.color.code: Allow player to use color code on rename if enabled (toggleable) ca.color.code.[thecode] (for example ca.color.code.a): Allows usage of only certain color code (toggleable) ca.color.hex: Allow player to use hexadecimal color on rename if enabled (toggleable) ca.rename.minimessage: Allow player to use minimessage formating on rename if enabled (toggleable)

 # Permissions related to edition of the lore
 ca.lore_edit.book: Allow player to edit lore via book and quil if enabled (toggleable) ca.lore_edit.paper: Allow player to edit lore via paper if enabled (toggleable)

+# Others
+ca.rename.dialog: Allow player to use the rename dialog (toggleable)
 ```

 ### Commands

-run `customanvil help` to get information about available commands (need permissions to use them)
+run `/customanvil help` to get information about available commands  \
+this only show subcommands you have permission for

 ### Supported Plugins
 See the [Compatibility list](https://github.com/alexcrea/CustomAnvil/blob/v1.x.x/COMPATIBILITY.md)